Librarika/manual/docs/barcode-labels.md

 To do so, please follow the below steps:

 * At first login to your library.
-* Go to the  `Circulations` option from the Main Menu.
+* Go to the  `Circulations` option from the main menu.
 * Click on `Barcode Labels` from the `Circulations` dropdown menu.

     ![Barcode Labels dropdown menu](img/barcode-labels-dropdown-menu.png)